kalil1010/EchoShop/docs/authentication_and_roles.md

 # Authentication and Roles

-This document provides an overview of the role-based authentication and authorization system in the ZMODA AI application.
+This document provides an overview of the role-based authentication and authorization system in the Echo Shop application.

 ## Overview